shakee2/shakee.Humankind.FameByScoring/README.md

 This project will change how you mainly gain fame in the Game "Humankind" from Amplitude Studios.

-There three options for gaining fame:
+There are three options for gaining fame:

 #### by Ratio
 You gain fame by being compared on category level.
 The ratio you have of the total sum of all empires is the ratio of fame you will gain.
 Since this compares your contribution in certain category to the sum of all empires, the fame you may gain can vary wildy between empires.
 The fame which is distributed per category is depending on the total number of empires in the game.